ice-leo/Twitter-Hate-Speech-Detection/README.md

 ---

-**Note:** This project demonstrates the evolution from traditional machine learning to deep learning approaches in NLP tasks.
-The significant performance improvement from Logistic Regression (F1: 0.696) to BERT (F1: 0.858) highlights the power of transformer-based architectures for understanding complex linguistic patterns in hate speech detection.
+**Note:** This project demonstrates the evolution from traditional machine learning to modern deep learning approaches in NLP tasks.
+The significant performance improvement from Logistic Regression (F1: 0.6965) to DistilRoBERTa (F1: 0.8608) highlights the power of transformer-based architectures for understanding complex linguistic patterns in hate speech detection.
+The use of DistilRoBERTa specifically shows that efficient, distilled models can achieve near state-of-the-art performance while maintaining practical deployment characteristics.